mathiskakal/moonshot/documents/rexmax-specifications.md

 # E) Non-Functional Requirements

 > [!IMPORTANT]
-> Those requirements are generally for the full release of the app, and cannot be expected from its first iterations.
-Iteration of the product will help build towards the following standards of quality.
+> Those requirements are mainly for the full release of the app, and cannot be expected from its first iterations.
+Iterating on the product will help build towards the following standards of quality.

 ## Costs